Supplementary regulations: 7 – 10 May 2020

 The official board is situated on the wall of the race office.

-The prize giving for the various classes will take place in the vicinity of the start line as soon as possible after the last run on Friday (Classic Car Friday) & Sunday (King of the Hill), once the results become final.
+The prize giving for the various classes will take place near the start line as soon as possible after the last run on Friday (Classic Car Friday) & Sunday (King of the Hill), once the results become final

-21.2 King of the Hill: On return to the pits only the overall winners the respective Road Car-Supercar, Single Seater & Sports Car and Modified Saloon Car categories will be waved forward to the start line area for Victory Lane format celebration.
+19.2 King of the Hill: On return to the pits only the overall winners of the respective Road Car-Supercar, Single Seater & Sports Car and Modified Saloon Car categories will be waved forward to the start line area for Victory Lane format celebration.

 Trophies will be awarded to Classic Car Friday and King of the Hill competitors as follows:

 - 1 to 3 competitors in class – first place only